Cruising

 Tracy's King Crab Shack

-The clue's in the name with this famous harbourside institution, enjoy locally-caught crab legs, seafood bisques, fishcakes and other fresh seafood.
+The clue’s in the name at this famous harbour-side institution – enjoy locally caught crab legs, seafood bisques, fishcakes, and other freshly prepared seafood.

 map pinJuneau